SforAiDl/genrl/docs/source/usage/tutorials/bandit/contextual_overview.rst

 ----------------------------

 Lets consider a more realistic class of CB problem.
-I real life, you the CB setting is usally used to model recommendation or classification problems.
+I real life, you the CB setting is usually used to model recommendation or classification problems.
 Here, instead of getting an integer as the context, you will get a :math:`d`-dimensional feature vector :math:`\mathbf{x} \in \mathbb{R}^d`.
 This is also different from regular